buzden/idris2-swirl/README.md

 Both `runSwirl` and `runSwirlE` require the underlying monad to implement the `MonadRec` interface.
 It is a subinterface of the usual `Monad` one defined in the [`tailrec`](https://github.com/stefan-hoeck/idris2-tailrec/) library.
-It describes such monads that support tail-recursive recursion, thus allowing is to run long-running monadic processes in a stack-safe manner.
+It describes such monads that support tail recursion, thus allowing is to run long-running monadic processes in a stack-safe manner.

 A lot of standard monads, like `IO`, `Identity`, `List`, `Maybe`, `Either` and standard transformers